Aliases for PIP5K1C Gene

 This locus encodes a type I phosphatidylinositol 4-phosphate 5-kinase.
 The encoded protein catalyzes phosphorylation of phosphatidylinositol 4-phosphate, producing phosphatidylinositol 4,5-bisphosphate.
 This enzyme is found at synapses and has been found to play roles in endocytosis and cell migration.
 Mutations at this locus have been associated with lethal congenital contractural syndrome.
 Alternatively spliced transcript variants encoding different isoforms have been described.[provided by RefSeq, Sep 2010]

 GeneCards Summary for PIP5K1C Gene

 PIP5K1C (Phosphatidylinositol-4-Phosphate 5-Kinase Type 1 Gamma) is a Protein Coding gene.
 Diseases associated with PIP5K1C include Lethal Congenital Contractural Syndrome 3 and Lethal Congenital Contracture Syndrome.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Nectin adhesion pathway.
+Among its related pathways are RET signaling and Metabolism.
 GO annotations related to this gene include phosphatidylinositol phosphate kinase activity and talin binding.
 An important paralog of this gene is PIP5K1A.

 UniProtKB/Swiss-Prot for PIP5K1C Gene